The Voice Behind the Words: Quantifying Intersectional Bias in SpeechLLMs: Introduction

 \section{Introduction}

 Speech Large Language Models (SpeechLLMs) enable spoken interaction but also introduce a new pathway for identity-dependent behaviour.
 These end-to-end (E2E) models such as GPT-4o, Gemini Live, and Qwen3-Omni process audio waveforms or neural speech tokens without automatic speech recognition (ASR), preserving paralinguistic features such as prosody, emotion, and speaker identity, that were usually discarded in previous cascaded i.e. ASR $\rightarrow$ LLM pipelines~\cite{ji2024wavchat, cui2025recent,arora2025landscape,peng2024survey}.
 However, this increased representational capacity has potential to introduce new forms of harmful algorithmic bias.
 Recent bias measurement tasks have focussed on Multiple Choice Question Answering (MCQA) tasks~\cite{wei2026bias,lin2024spoken}.
-But these proxy measures have been shown to exhibit deficiencies in both the scores themselves and how performance can fluctuate significantly based on the speaker's voice~\cite{bokkahalli2025voice, zheng2023large}, implying that latent representations of speaker identity influence downstream performance.
+But these proxy measures have been shown to exhibit deficiencies in both the scores themselves and how performance can fluctuate significantly based on the speaker's voice~\cite{bokkahalli2025voice, zheng2024large}, implying that latent representations of speaker identity influence downstream performance.
 Such proxy measurements of bias have also been shown to not be indicative of real world bias performances~\cite{lum2025bias, bokkahalli2025biasbenchmarks}.